The ARTISLE festival is a series of Baroque chamber music concerts on period instruments performed on Vancouver Island and the Southern Gulf Islands.

-The ARTISLE ensemble consists of BC musicians Paul Luchkow (violin), Carolyn Hatch (violin), Kerry Graham (bassoon), and Anne Duranceau (viola da gamba).
-They are joined on this concert series by guest artists Marco Vitale (harpsichord) and Romeo Ciuffa (flutes and recorders) from Italy.
+Performing musicians are BC’s Paul Luchkow (violin), Carolyn Hatch (violin), Kerry Graham (bassoon), and Anne Duranceau (viola da gamba), along with guest artists Marco Vitale (harpsichord) and Romeo Ciuffa (flutes and recorders) from Italy.

 Kerry Graham is a bassoonist who has studied with Chris Sales, Jesse Read, Julia Lockhart and Katrina Russell.
 Kerry graduated from UBC in 2017 with a BMus in Bassoon Performance.
 While at UBC she played in the UBC Symphony Orchestra, the UBC Early Music Ensemble, and participated in Early Music Vancouver’s Baroque Orchestra Mentorship Programme led by conductor and harpsichordist Alexander Weimann.
 Kerry is passionate about baroque music, and has participated in baroque music workshops and masterclasses in Canada, the USA and Europe.
 She was rewarded the Early Music Vancouver Scholarship in 2018 and 2020, and the San Francisco Early Music Society Scholarship in 2019.
 Kerry lives on Salt Spring Island where she plays in the Bach on the Rock Chamber Orchestra , the Baroque Ensemble of Salt Spring Island (BESSIE) and the Faire Wyndes Quintet on Gabriola Island.
 She is the principal bassoonist of the Civic Orchestra of Victoria.